Marcos Segundo Maturana: War of the Pacific

 The war of the Pacific began and on August 27, 1880, he was promoted to brigadier general.
 On September 29 of the same year he obtained the appointment of Chief of the General Staff, rank with which he participated in this war.

 He was with José Francisco Vergara, where they participated in the battles of Chorrillos and Miraflores on January 13 and 15, 1881.

 In 1881, he returned to Chile and returned again to the direction of the Maestranza.
 On June 14 of the same year he was appointed Commander of the forts and batteries of Valparaíso and on July 31, 1881, he organized the National Museum of Paintings of Santiago, currently known as the National Museum of Fine Arts of Santiago de Chile.

 On January 4, 1883, he ascended to General of Division and in 1889, on July 23, he retired from the Chilean army.

 Legacy

 Maturana General for years he dedicated himself to the acquisition of works of art such as ancient weapons, Inca archeological pieces, European porcelain, cologne items and paintings of different Chilean and foreign painters.

 On July 31, 1880, together with the Florentine Juan Mochi, the sculptor José Miguel Blanco and the young painter Enrique Swinburn Kirk, the beginnings of the National Museum of Paintings, which had been formed with 140 works of art.
 This museum was inaugurated on September 18, 1880, becoming part of the Chilean patriotic festivities of this year.

 He was a brave soldier with natural ability.
 He had served in the campaigns in which he participated, excelling in the war actions of 1851 and 1880, which made him ascend rapidly on the military staircase; this allowed him to occupy important military positions.

-He remained forever in Chilean memory as one of his war heroes.
-Art was his great passion and the "Institute of the Public Instruction Council" received the Maturana General Prize in 1882 that lasted until great economic depression of 1930.